avionicsanonymous/avionicsanonymous.github.io/devices/power_monitor.md

 #### Node Configuration

-The Power Monitor node has a number of parameters accessible via the UAVCAN interface.
+The Voltage Monitor node has a number of parameters accessible via the UAVCAN interface.
 These may be set following the steps outlined [here](../general/parameters.md)

 **Parameters**